Peace Monuments

 1928 - Lion & Lamb Heraldry, South Gable, Rockefeller Memorial Chapel, University of Chicago, Chicago, Illinois (USA).The entire work, done by Lee Lawrie & Ulric Ellerhausen, is called "The March of Religion Across the Centuries."
 Elijah (left) & Isaiah (right).
 The two animals at the sides of the shield are a lion and a lamb, referring to Isaiah's prophecies regarding peace on Earth after the return of the Messiah?

 1933 - Japanese Pavilion, Century of Progress Exposition (Chicago World's Fair), Chicago, Illinois (USA).
 "A typical example of Japanese architecture.
-An army of workmen and engineers came over from Japan bringing their own tools and materials to construct the building.
+An army of workmen and engineers came over from Japan bringing their own tools & materials to construct the building.
 The exhibits showed what Japan was doing in the peaceful arts -- militarism was not part of the exhibits."

 1956-1969 - Peace & Justice Murals, Third Unitarian Church, Mayfield & Fulton Streets, Chicago, Illinois (USA).
 24 murals depicting "saints of liberalism."
 Painted by artist Andrene Kauffman [1905-1993] over a 14 year period.
 The "saints" (in alphabetical order) are: Jane Addams, John Peter Altgeld (governor 1893-1897), Susan B. Anthony, E.T.
 Buehrer (minister 1941-1969), Albert Camus, William Ellery Channing, Confucius, Ralph Waldo Emerson, Mohandas Gandhi (left image), Jesus, Martin Luther King Jr., Thomas Jefferson, Abraham Lincoln (right image), James Martineau, Thomas Paine.
 Theodore Parker; Joseph Priestley, Siddhartha Gautama, Socrates, Harriet Tubman.
 Johann Wolfgang von Goethe, Walt Whitman, Roger Williams & Woodrow Wilson.